-- 2.3.2.3 Sidescan sonar is considered the best tool for the identification of anthropogenic contacts on the seabed through its ability to ensonify small features and so forms the basis of any archaeological assessment of data. - 2.3.2.4 Magnetometer data indicates the presence of ferrous and thus usually anthropogenic material both on, and under the seabed and where line spacing allows.
+- 2.3.2.5 The datasets described below have been considered together to provide an overall characterisation of Hornsea Three.
+Sidescan sonar is considered the best tool for the identification of anthropogenic contacts on the seabed through its ability to ensonify small features and so forms the basis of the archaeological assessment of data. - 2.3.2.6 Magnetometer data indicates the presence of ferrous and thus usually anthropogenic material both on, and under the seabed and where line spacing allows, typically to a specification allowing for the detection of UXO, providing accurate positions of buried ferrous anomalies.
 Data collection across the Hornsea Three survey area was intended to provide an overall understanding of the site.
-Line spacing varied from approximately 60 m in the Hornsea Three offshore cable corridor to 500 to 1000 m in the Hornsea Three array area.
-A magnetic anomaly position can only be determined from directly below the sensor, or where lines are run close together to position an anomaly seen on two, or more, lines.
-Where possible, significant magnetic anomalies were however correlated with contacts visible on the seabed. - 2.3.2.5 Whilst SBP and MBES are useful tools for archaeological assessment, their primary use, outside of seabed and paleo-landscape characterisation, is in the corroboration of contacts identified in the sidescan sonar and magnetometer data.
-As such, all contacts equal to, or greater in size than, 1.0 m were assessed for archaeological potential primarily alongside the magnetometer data, however SBP and MBES data were used to corroborate identified contacts. - 2.3.2.6 It should be noted that there may be instances where a contact may exist on the seabed but not be visible in the geophysical data.
+Line spacing varied from approximately 60 m in the Hornsea Three offshore cable corridor to 500 to 1,000 m in the Hornsea Three array area.
+Where possible, significant magnetic anomalies were however correlated with contacts visible on the seabed. - 2.3.2.7 Whilst SBP and MBES are useful tools for archaeological assessment, their primary use, outside of seabed and paleo-landscape characterisation, is in the corroboration of contacts identified in the sidescan sonar and magnetometer data.

+- 2.3.2.8 It should be noted that there may be instances where a contact may exist on or below the seabed but not be visible in the geophysical data.
 This may be due to it being covered by sediment or, being obscured from the line of sight of the sonar or poor quality data.
-Risks to heritage assets can be reduced thorough a series of measures such as further geophysical survey, for example for UXO, and ROV searches.

-2.3.2.7 The archaeological potential was assigned to each contact based on the criteria outlined in Table 2.1 below.
+Risks to heritage assets can be reduced thorough a series of measures such as further geophysical survey, for example for UXO, and under some circumstances, targeted ROV searches. - 2.3.2.9 The archaeological potential was assigned to each contact based on the criteria outlined in Table 2.1 below.
 In addition, magnetic anomalies of greater than 500 nT have been provisionally identified as areas of archaeological potential.
 Where uncertainty existed as to the identification or archaeological potential of a contact the provided dataset was reviewed.
 Specifically, sidescan sonar and SBP data were imported into CODA Survey Engine or Chesapeake SonarWiz and reviewed on a line by line basis and MBES data was viewed in QINSy Cloud, Fledermaus or other point cloud visualisation software dependant on the requirement.
 Given the specification of the survey, and the quality of processing, the magnetometer data was not re-processed.
+After a review of the magnetometer data collated for Hornsea Three, no areas were identified that warranted additional pre-consent survey work.